mahitha56/searchinsertposition/README.md

-hi in this problem i was used binary search
+hi in this problem i was used binary search i am creating until this